FusionAuth/fusionauth-example-dotnet-windowsform-api/README.md

 ## Usage
 Once the `App.config` settings are configured correctly the application will be able to connect to the FusionAuth server specified.

-This applicaiton can do 3 things.
+This application can do 3 things.

 - Create User
 	- Enter the user information for the user and click the `Create User` button.